Cimagroup/Experiments-SurveyGreenAI/README.md

 In order to perform the experiments on the Roboflow dataset, you must use Yolov5DatasetRoboflow.ipynb, where you can choose the reduction method, as well as the reduction percentage.

 Pd: If you want to select a reduction rate of 75%, you must enter 0.25 in perc, in the notebook Yolov5DatasetRoboflow.ipynb.
 If you want to select a specific method of reduction, you can choose one of those listed in Table 1.
+For example, if you want to apply PRD with a reduction rate of 75 percent, you must run: !python ReductionDatasetRoboflow.py --name "PRD" --perc 0.25

 ### Dataset Mobility Aid